popebob/popebob.github.io/README.md

 #### DevOps Manager, Product Owner, Architect

+Re-establishing IT as a trusted buddies partner.  increasing cost visibility

 Lead young DevOps team to deploy brand new private cloud application hosting environment built on OpenStack using Canonical managed services and technologies and Kubernetes

 We're using HEAT to deploy juju-based Kubernetes clusters, integrating Aqua, and writing various bits of automation to containerize and migrate legacy applications.